stackbit-projects/paula-velosa-fr-4afe7/content/pages/about.md

 Since I was little I have loved working in multiple fields with one thing in common: technology.
 That's why I have aimed my time at learning whatever i could from this field.
 Leveraging connections created for problem solving.

-I love art, sports and music, if you want to see more about
+In my free time I love art

 Do you want to work together? i'd be happy to talk with you by email or social media.